-The Pollock Conservation Cooperative continues to convene annual meetings of skippers and key vessel crew to discuss ongoing gear research initiatives and provide a forum of knowledge sharing.
-A large component of PCC skippers and crew participated in the December 2018 Fisheries Innovation for Sustainable Harvest workshop hosted by the Alaska Fisheries Science Center, with the focus of the workshop on underwater cameras.
-At present, nearly half of PCC vessels are utilizing a state of the art live feed camera system, which provides images in real time of the composition of the catch entering the mouth of the net.
-Ongoing research through company collaborations and a Bycatch Reduction Engineering Proposal (BREP) aim to reduce salmon bycatch further, through the use of active release mechanisms built into the trawl.
+At present, more than half of PCC vessels are utilizing a state-of-the-art live feed camera system, which provides images in real time of the composition of the catch entering the mouth of the net.
+AFA CP vessels are participating in ongoing research through a NOAA Bycatch Reduction Engineering Proposal (BREP) which aims to reduce salmon bycatch further, via an active release mechanism built into the trawl.
+That project remains ongoing, but sea trials and further development of some active excluder designs have been delayed due to the COVID-19 pandemic.